-Quaker Parrots are fun-loving and known for their silly antics, personality, and their ability to mimic.
+Quaker parrots are fun-loving and known for their silly antics, personalities, and ability to mimic.
 Proper care is necessary with this type of bird, and what you provide can keep him happy and healthy for many years.
 This article will give you tips for caring for your pet, along with things to avoid so that you can enjoy your pet for a long time.

 Bringing Your Pet Home

-Transport Cage - A transport cage will be required to bring your pet home and is handy for trips to the vet or other transportation needs.
+- Transport Cage: A transport cage will be required to bring your pet home, and it's also handy for trips to the vet or other transportation needs.
 Mine is a cat transport container equipped with a perch.

-Cage - Quakers are an active bird and need a relatively large cage at least 18" x 18" x18" in size.
-It would not allow the movement and flapping motions if it was any smaller.
+- Cage: Quakers are active birds and need a relatively large cage—at least 18" x 18" x 18" in size.
+If the cage were any smaller, it would not allow your pet's movement and flapping motions.

-Safe Area for the Cage - Consider the placement of the cage it should be free of drafts, have natural light, and a safe area from traffic or other animals.
+- Safe Area for the Cage: Consider the placement of the cage.
+It should be free of drafts, have natural light, and be in an area safe from traffic or other animals.

-Toys -These pets are naturally inquisitive and need a variety of toys - they will often take them apart - Levi, my pet, has demolished several toys.
-A variety of colorful toys with extras to rotate in and out of the cage will keep your pet intellectually stimulated.
+- Toys: These pets are naturally curious and need a variety of toys.
+They will often take them apart; Levi, my pet, has demolished several toys.
+Various colorful toys with extras to rotate in and out of the cage will keep your pet intellectually stimulated.

-Food Containers - Preferably three - one for fresh water, one for the primary food and one for fresh fruits and vegetables.
+- Food Containers: Preferably, you need three containers: one for freshwater, one for the primary food, and one for fresh fruits and vegetables.

-Food - Your Breeder should be able to recommend a healthy food.
+- Food: Your breeder should be able to recommend healthy food.
 What I feed my Quaker is linked in this article.

 Feeding Your Quaker

-In the wild, a Quaker Parrot eats a variety of foods – seeds, nuts, berries, and vegetation such as leaf buds and blossoms.
-With that being said, a parrot needs a well-balanced and varied diet, both for their health and their instinctive foraging.
-I feed my pet Tropimix - it contains pellets, seeds, dried fruits, and vegetables.
-This type of food provides the varied diet and allows my Quaker, Levi, to have the foraging experience.
-Small Bird Food
+In the wild, a Quaker Parrot eats various foods: seeds, nuts, berries, and vegetation such as leaf buds and blossoms.
+With that said, a parrot needs a well-balanced and varied diet, both for their health and their instinctive foraging.
+I feed my pet Tropimix Small Bird Food.
+It contains pellets, seeds, dried fruits, and vegetables.
+This type of food provides a varied diet and allows my Quaker, Levi, to have the foraging experience.

 Wild birds do forage for seeds as they are in season.
-However, commercially prepared seed packages contain seeds that are high in fat - such as peanuts and sunflower seeds.
-A pet bird will often pick a couple of favorite seeds, and these tend to be the ones that are particularly high in fat and low in needed nutrients—kind of like a child with candy.
-A Quaker should never be on a seed only diet – this type of diet could lead to severe malnutrition.
+However, commercially prepared seed packages contain high in fat seeds, such as peanuts and sunflower seeds.
+A pet bird will often pick a couple of favorite seeds, and these tend to be the ones that are exceptionally high in fat and low in needed nutrients—kind of like a child with candy.
+A Quaker should never be on a seed-only diet; this type of diet could lead to severe malnutrition.

 Fruits and Vegetables

-Fruits and vegetables are an important part of your Quakers diet.
-When picking fruits and vegetables wash them thoroughly to remove chemicals then cut them into small, manageable pieces – there is no need to peel them as the skins also contain nutrients.
+Fruits and vegetables are an essential part of your Quaker's diet.
+When picking fruits and vegetables, wash them thoroughly to remove chemicals, then cut them into small, manageable pieces.
+There is no need to peel them as the skins also contain nutrients.

-When you are picking vegetables take note that pale vegetables such as iceberg lettuce, head lettuce, or celery, have a high water content and low nutrient level.
-Also please be aware that Avocado is potentially toxic to your Quaker.
+When picking vegetables, note that pale vegetables—such as iceberg lettuce, head lettuce, or celery—have high water content and low nutrient level.
+Also, please be aware that avocado is potentially toxic to your Quaker.

 Pellets have been developed to meet all of your parrot's nutritional needs.
-Therefore, if your pet is on a seed eating diet, it is important to work toward weaning them off of the seeds onto a pellet diet.
-It is important to do this slowly, so your bird does not just quit eating.
-You should never withdraw seeds entirely without first introducing the pellets and making sure your pet is eating them - this can be a slow process.
-It can take from several days to months.
+Therefore, if your pet is on a seed-eating diet, it is crucial to work toward weaning them off of the seeds and onto a pellet diet.
+It is important to do this slowly so your bird does not just quit eating.
+You should never withdraw seeds entirely without introducing the pellets and making sure your pet is eating them.
+This can be a slow process; it can take several days to months.

-My pet Levi enjoys eating with the family.
+My pet, Levi, enjoys eating with the family.
 We will set him on his play gym and have a bowl set aside just for this purpose.
 Just be careful of food temperature.
-Also, avoid sweet foods or caffeine containing foods such as chocolate – as these can be toxic to your pet.
-It is common sense that alcoholic beverages are not to be given to your pet.
-Dairy products should be consumed in moderation, although, Levi enjoys small pieces of egg.
-A rule of thumb should be the food should be wholesome and high in nutrition—a good rule for both you and your pet.
+Also, avoid sweet foods or caffeine-containing foods such as chocolate, as these can be toxic to your pet.
+It is common sense that alcoholic beverages are not given to your pet.
+Dairy products should be consumed in moderation.
+Levi enjoys small pieces of egg.
+A rule of thumb is that the food should be wholesome and high in nutrition—a good rule for both you and your pet.

 Healthy Treats for Your Quaker